Tips to Avoid Food Poisoning in Peru

 Andean Water Supply

-In a nutshell - NO!
-Tap water can contain bacteria and parasites that can make foreigners sick because we are not accustomed to them.
-Especially in rural areas, you cannot guarantee the source of the water and how it has been treated. (see tips below).
+In short, no. Tap water can contain bacteria and parasites that may make visitors sick because they are not accustomed to them.
+Especially in rural areas, you cannot guarantee the source of the water and how it has been treated (see tips below).

 Drinking the tap water on your Peru adventures may mean you catch a bacterial or parasitic infection that can make you really sick.
 This can result in either diarrhea or vomiting and can even require a trip to the local hospital.
 Remember that even most Peruvians don’t drink water straight from the tap.